 “Chandelier” Song Meaning: The Highs and Lows of Addiction

 The song captures both the reckless thrill and the crushing emptiness that follows.
-It’s not just about alcohol—it’s about any form of escape that turns into a trap.
+Itโs not just a song about drinking alcohol.
+Itโs about any form of escape that turns into a trap.

 The chorus may sound triumphant, but the deeper meaning reveals a struggle to break free from a cycle of self-destruction.